CrewAI Integration

 )

-Memory entries are stored in the _hatidata_agent_memory table and can be queried with SQL for debugging or analysis.
+Memory entries are stored in _hatidata_agent_memory and can be queried directly with SQL for debugging or analysis.

 Memory Parameters

-A multi-agent crew where a researcher discovers the schema, an analyst writes queries, and a writer produces a report:
+A three-agent crew where a researcher discovers the schema, an analyst runs queries, and a writer produces the report:

 from crewai import Agent, Task, Crew, Process